MC1183611 – (Updated) Consult and merge into a meeting or group call via Dual-Tone Multi-Frequency (DTMF)

 Direct effects for Operations**

-Users may experience confusion or frustration due to the new dialpad interface for DTMF navigation, especially if they are not familiar with it, leading to potential delays in merging PSTN callers into meetings.
+Without preparation, users may struggle to navigate the new DTMF interface, leading to confusion and delays in merging PSTN callers into meetings.

 - roles: Meeting Organizers, End Users